dgilleland/DMIT-Lecture-Notes/CPSC-1520/ReadMe.md

 ## W02D3

+---
+---

+## W03D1

+- Improve the use of our functions by using the **`const`** keyword
 - In-Class Assessment [Functions]
   - Have students work through in-class assessment, which must be completed by the end of class (only release the in-class assessment in class on this day on the projector; DO NOT release through Moodle).
 - Quiz

----
----

-## W03D1

 - **Introduce basics of event listening**
   - [ ] Event propagation
   - [ ] Event default behavior